Join the Movement - Sign the Delay Manifesto 📑

 There’s not a “Following” feed, but you can see the posts you have liked by visiting your settings.
 And you can now change your timeline to be in chronological order, so you can see what’s happening right now, and this way Meta’s algorithm controls your feed less.
 A feed for just with your followers is in the works, but isn’t available yet.

-Is there Messaging on Threads?
+Messaging on Threads

 Does Threads have any Privacy Concerns?